canonical/ubuntu-packaging-guide/ubuntu-packaging-guide/packaging-new-software.rst

     section documents processes for submitting new packages.

 In some cases, it might make sense to go directly into Ubuntu first.
-For instance, Debian might be in a freeze making it unlikely that you're package will make it into Ubuntu in time for the next release.
+For instance, Debian might be in a freeze making it unlikely that your package will make it into Ubuntu in time for the next release.
 This process is documented on the `"New Packages" section of the Ubuntu wiki`_.